-What is Google Assistant in Google Home?
+What is Google Assistant in Google Home and Nest?

 These advances essentially add context to your questions.
 For instance, when you say, "OK Google", followed by "What's playing tonight?", Google Assistant will show films at your local cinema.
 But, if you add, "We're planning on bringing the kids", Google Assistant will know to serve up showtimes for kid-friendly films.